-4. “Server Contact ICQ Number” – This is an optional field for an ICQ number.
-It will ask you for the number and password should you enable this.
+4. “Server Contact ICQ Number” – This is an optional field for an ICQ number, and it will ask you for the number and password should you enable this.

 The third section on this page is for Resolvers.
-These are important as they handle how your server will resolve traffic and where it will go to do so.
-These should be left at the default value of 126.96.36.199 and 188.8.131.52.
+These are important as they handle how your server will resolve traffic and where it will go.
+These should be left at the default value of 18.104.22.168 and 22.214.171.124.
 There is not a third resolver for our servers to use.

 The next page will be the “Setup IP Addresses” page.
 You do not have to do anything here unless you have already reserved and assigned an additional IP to this server.
-If you have not, you may just click “Skip This Step and Use Default Settings.”
-If you have an additional IP address simply add it to the field and click “Add IP(s)”.
+If you have not, you may click “Skip This Step and Use Default Settings.”
+If you have an additional IP address, add it to the field and click “Add IP(s).”

 The next page will bring you directly to a Nameservers page.
 The first box here is Nameserver Configuration.
 It is important to note that if you are NOT using your server to host your own private or public DNS, you should choose the option “Disabled.”
 If you are using your own nameservers, pick the nameserver option that best applies to you.
 In most cases, the default BIND will work for your needs.

 After this, there is a section for choosing the nameservers that domains on this server will use.
-If you have your own nameservers for use, you would put these here.
+If you have your own nameservers for use, you will put these here.
 DO NOT leave the default values.
-If you are using our Cloud DNS for your domains, you will want to use ns1.quickroutedns.com and ns2.quickroutedns.com as the picture below shows.
+Using our Cloud DNS for your domains, you will want to use ns1.quickroutedns and ns2.quickroutedns, as the picture below shows.

-The next section you should leave as is and just click on the “Save & Go to Step 5.”
+In the next section, you should leave it as is and click on the “Save & Go to Step 5.”

-The next section deals with email and what you want to use for your mail on the server.
-If you wont be using email, you can disable this, otherwise the default Dovecot is a great choice.
+The following section deals with email and what you want to use for your mail on the server.
+If you won’t be using email, you can disable this.
+Otherwise, the default Dovecot is an excellent choice.
 You may use Courier if you prefer.
 There’s also the check box for Convert Mailbox Format.
-You can leave this checked and is only in play if you are migrating email from another server.
+You can leave this checked, and it is only in play if you are migrating email from another server.

-The next sections deal with cPHulk and Perl Modules. cPHulk is brute force protection built into cPanel & WHM.
+The following sections deal with cPHulk and Perl Modules. cPHulk is brute force protection built into cPanel & WHM.
 It’s a great idea to enable this and leave it on the default.
 Remember to add your IP to the whitelist for the service once this configuration is done.
-The common set of perl modules is used if you will be using perl modules that reference /usr/bin/perl.
-Otherwise it is not needed.
+The standard set of perl modules is used if you use perl modules that reference /usr/bin/perl.
+Otherwise, it is not needed.
 You can click on “Save & Go to Step 6” when done here.

 The last page is for Quotas.
 This page lets you determine if you want to use quotas or not.
-If you do not, you can not keep track of website’s quotas or email quotas.
-Once you make your decision, simply click “Finish Setup Wizard” and we are done with the initial setup.
+If you do not, you can not keep track of the website’s quotas or email quotas.
+Once you decide, click “Finish Setup Wizard,” and we are done with the initial setup.
 This will bring you to the next page called Feature Showcase.

 After that is the New Features list.
-These are features you can enable or opt out of.
+These are features you can enable or opt-out of.
 They mainly deal with email.
-If you would like email clients to store a copy of messages, turn on the Archiving.
-If you would like users to be able to use Auto Discovery in their mail client for email settings, enable the Auto Discovery option.
+If you would like to email clients to store a copy of messages, turn on the Archiving.
+If you would like users to use Auto-Discovery in their mail client for email settings, enable the Auto Discovery option.
 Query Apache for “nobody” senders is one that we highly recommend is enabled.
-This will allow you to more easily track down compromised email accounts.
+This will allow you to track down compromised email accounts more easily.
 We also recommend the SMTP Restrictions options to block compromises.
 Trust X-PHP-Script should only be used if you’re positive no one on your system will be sending or being compromised.
 This should rarely be enabled.
-Once done, click the “Save Settings” button and that will complete all of the configuration necessary to start using cPanel & WHM.
+Once done, click the “Save Settings” button, and that will complete all of the configuration necessary to start using cPanel & WHM.